The Costs of Fracking

 - The need for vast amounts of water for fracking is driving demand for new water infrastructure in arid regions of the country.
 Texas’ official State Water Plan calls for the expenditure of $400 million on projects to support the mining sector over the next 50 years, with fracking projected to account for 42 percent of mining water use by 2020.

-Fracking can leave lasting negative economic impacts Fracking can undercut the long-term economic prospects of areas where it takes place.
+Broader economic impacts – Fracking can undercut the long-term economic prospects of areas where it takes place.
 A 2008 study found that Western counties that have relied on fossil fuel extraction are doing worse economically compared with peer communities and are less well-prepared for growth in the future.